glucard/deep-learning-from-human-preferences/readme.md

 </p>

 <p align="justify">

-&nbsp;&nbsp;&nbsp;&nbsp;An agent can interact with env from Gymnasium API, gathering a observation, from that observation the agents takes an action and, from that action, receives a reward and a new observation.
+&nbsp;&nbsp;&nbsp;&nbsp;An agent, policy $\pi$, can interact with env from Gymnasium API, gathering a observation, from that observation the agents takes an action and, from that action, receives a reward and a new observation.

 </p>

 <div align="center">